-Here is an object that ends up by right in the category "it is wonderful, indeed a bullshit, indeed wonderful, indeed a bullshit".
-I take an almost mystical pleasure to see this contraption, as with the piggy banks that took coins with the mechanical hand, or this plant that seeks the sun on his own.
+Here is an object that rightfully ends up in the category "it's wonderful, actually bullshit, actually wonderful, actually bullshit".
+I feel an almost mystical pleasure in seeing this contraption, like the piggy banks that took coins with the little mechanical hand, or this plant that seeks the sun on his own.

-Sure, the Townew robot bin is a bit small by our standards: with only 15 liters of capacity there is very little garbage that can be thrown away.
+Admittedly, the Townew robot bin is a bit small by our standards: with only 15 liters of capacity there is very little rubbish that can be thrown away.

 Someone will say that with a smaller basket we will be pushed to create less waste.
 Truly I say to you, but when ever.